Felt, Oklahoma

 Felt is a small unincorporated community and census-designated place (CDP) in Cimarron County, Oklahoma, United States.
-As of the 2010 census it had a population of 93.
+As of the 2020 census, the town’s population was 77.
 It was named for C.F.W.
 Felt of the Santa Fe Railroad.
 Nearby is the Cedar Breaks Archeological District, included on the National Register of Historic Places listings in Cimarron County, Oklahoma.
 The community is served by a post office (established July 16, 1926) and a school.
-During the Great Depression in 1936 a farm in Felt was the site of the iconic Dust Bowl photograph known as Dust Bowl Cimarron County, Oklahoma.
+During the Great Depression in 1936 a farm in Felt was the site of the iconic Dust Bowl photograph titled Farmer and Sons Walking in the Face of a Dust Storm.

 Felt was the original destination of the Elkhart and Santa Fe Railway.
 This line, both leased to and a wholly owned subsidiary of the Atchison, Topeka and Santa Fe Railway, was built in 1925 from Elkhart, Kansas through Boise City to the town, and extended to Clayton, New Mexico in 1932; but, the whole segment from Boise City to Clayton was abandoned in 1942.